 I am doing the Family Nurse Practitioner (FNP) program at Ball State.
 I currently have four semesters to go until graduation in spring of 2015.
 I am studying advanced pharmacology, and this semester is also my first major clinical.
 I am currently taking advanced physical assessment and see patients throughout the lifespan at the clinical I am at.
 This physical assessment clinical is the foundation of my remaining coursework.

-What inspired you to advance your education after earning your bachelor’s degree?
+What inspired you to advance your education after a bachelor’s degree?

 I was fortunate to work with a nurse practitioner at a dermatology office that I worked at when I was a medical assistant.
 She became my mentor, and I really enjoyed the type of work she did and the professionalism she exhibited.
 This is what led me to nursing school at Marian University and eventually graduate nursing school.
 My graduate nursing program will give me more flexibility in my career.

-How did Marian University’s accelerated program prepare you for the challenges of graduate education and advanced practice nursing?
+How did the ABSN prepare you for advanced practice nursing?

 Marian University’s accelerated nursing program helped me to become comfortable with taking online coursework and preparing for clinicals.
 The graduate nursing program is set up much the same way that Marian University’s ABSN program is with online courses and clinicals.
 Also, some of the general coursework and electives made me more well-rounded, and I am able to better able to relate to the patients I see.

-Did you always plan to advance your education after earning a bachelor’s degree in nursing?
+Did you always plan to advance your education after earning a BSN?

 Yes.
 I went to nursing school with the original goal of becoming a nurse practitioner after working with a nurse practitioner.
 Being an advanced practice nurse has been my goal before even beginning nursing school.